 What’s the Journal Entry?

-Travelling expenses is a Nominal Account that flows into the Profit and Loss A/c.
+Traveling expenses are a Nominal Account that flows into the Profit and Loss A/c.
 As this GL is an expenditure Account, the appropriate accounting treatment is to debit this GL Account in the Journal Entry.

 Let’s see what’s the corresponding Credit.